alejandroMAD/coding-essentials/README.md

 <h3 id="yum-requirements">2.3 Project Requirements:</h3>

-The goal of this exercise is to create a Java application to manage the basics of a movie theater snack bar business which sells different kinds of products such as popcorn, beverages and snacks.
+The goal of this exercise is to create a Java application to manage the activity of a movie theater snack bar business which sells different kinds of products such as popcorn, beverages and snacks.
 The main function is to register purchases or transactions, simulating a point-of-sale (POS) or cash register software.

 The "Yum Snack Bar" establishment offers its customers the following products: 1) Soda soft drinks in different sizes; 2) Popcorn in different sizes; 3) Chocolates or snacks, 4) Bags of candies sold by weight; 5) Bags of assorted nuts that are also purchased by weight.
 6) Menus consisting of a Popcorn box + Drink.